| | | |

 Instructions

-3. Garnish with a couple of fresh (or frozen) cranberries and a sprig of mint and rosemary.
+• Garnish with a few fresh or frozen cranberries and a sprig of mint or rosemary.

 Notes